MichaelM4/Floppy80-M1/USER-GUIDE.md

 ## Operation

+### Startup

+The Floppy80 should be powered on before the Main computer is powered.

+When Floppy80 first starts it uses `boot.cfg` to load the default disk images.

 ### FDC Utility

 Is a utility to interact with the Floppy80 from within the TRS-80 Model I operating environment.
-Versions of FDC exist for the bothe CPM and TRS DOS based operating Systems.
+Versions of FDC exist for both the CPM (Lifeboard and FMG) and most TRS DOS based operating Systems.

-    - CPM 1.4.1 (Lifeboat)
-    - CPM 1.5 (FMG)
-    - Double DOS 4.2.4
-    - DOS Plus 3.50
-    - LDOS 5.3.1
-    - MultiDOS 4.01
-    - NEWDOS 3.0
-    - NEWDOS 80 V2.0
-    - TRSDOS 2.3
-    - UltraDOS 4.2.0
-    - VTDOS 3.0.0
-    - VTDOS 4.0.1

 #### FDC STA

-Displays a status, and the contents to the ini file specified by boot.cfg
+Displays a status, and the contents to the INI file specified by boot.cfg

 #### FDC DIR [fiter]